shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

 ## Notes:

 - The example server implementation does not use HTTPS.
-Please ensure that when you provide a real implementation you only support HTTPS for any traffic where passwords are transmitted.
+Please ensure that when you deliver a real implementation you only support HTTPS for any traffic where passwords are transmitted.
 - The tests expect a file of the name `example-stylist-credentials.js` that declares stylist credentials.
 Since the information in this file